-Naropa is comprised of three campuses in Boulder, Colorado—all linked by public transportation or a short bike ride.
+Naropa is comprised of two campuses in Boulder, Colorado—all linked by public transportation or a short bike ride.

 Each campus houses a meditation hall for silent, sitting meditation.
 Meditation halls are available to students, faculty, staff, and visitors.
 The halls are open whenever the buildings are open.
 There are also occasional, facilitated drop-in sitting sessions that are open to all.

 - Lincoln Meditation Hall at 2130 Arapahoe Avenue

 - Nalanda Campus Meditation Hall at 6287 Arapahoe Avenue

 The Arapahoe Campus (2130 Arapahoe Avenue) is home to the Allen Ginsberg Library, the Performing Arts Center, the campus Administration Building, and Presidential offices.
 The Nalanda Campus (6287 Arapahoe Avenue) houses Naropa's performing and visual arts programs, as well as the Jack Kerouac School of Disembodied Poetics andthe Clinical Mental Health Counseling programs.